-Online course providers build information systems that provide a stimulating learning environment where learners can acquire knowledge, upgrade existing skills and learn new skills.
+Online course providers build information systems that provide a stimulating learning environment where learners can acquire knowledge, upgrade existing skills, and learn new skills.

+This ensures that distance learners benefit from the same high level of education as students learning in person.
 Below is a short list of popular online platforms/course providers that offer top-notch e-learning courses.

 Created by two Stanford University computer science professors, Coursera is a virtual learning platform that offers the opportunity to study from any country free of charge.

 Coursera lets you earn undergraduate, postgraduate and master’s degree programmes via online learning.
 At the last count around 150 universities were offering over 4,000 courses through Coursera.

 edX is a massive open online course (MOOC) platform founded by two of the biggest names in education: the Massachusetts Institute of Technology (MIT) and Harvard University.

 The university-level courses that it offers cover a broad spectrum of subjects.
 The platform’s objective is to reach everyone free of charge to encourage higher education and research.